 The best way to start a healthy diet is to remove foods with high levels of refined sugar.
 This includes sweetened fizzy drinks, cakes, biscuits and other confectionery.
 Scientific research has proven a link between those who consume a lot of sugar and excess fat developing in the abdomen.
 Visceral fat can increase with an accumulation of fat surrounding the liver.
 Eliminating sweetened foods will be effective in reducing belly fat.
 Many people are unaware that many sports drinks and fruit juices contain high amounts of sugar, and these will need to be reduced.
 Excessive alcohol consumption is linked with weight gain and the development of belly fat, and people should try to drink less than 14 units of alcohol per week.

 Overall carbohydrate intake should be reduced as this will encourage your body to metabolise your stores of fat.
 Abdominal fat and visceral fat are the most harmful types of fat and are linked with many severe medical conditions, such as type two diabetes.
 You should increase your lean protein intake and focus on eating whole-grain foods, which will help you keep fuller for longer and therefore help to burn stomach fat.
-The overall principle in any successful diet involves reducing your overall food intake, and most nutritionists recommend a daily calorie deficit of a tween 500 to 800 cal to stimulate the weight loss process.
+The overall principle in any successful diet involves reducing your overall food intake.
+Most nutritionists recommend a daily calorie deficit of between 500 to 800 cal to stimulate the weight loss process.

 Belly fat is one of the most challenging types of body fat to get rid of, and you should focus on exercises which increase your heart rate for prolonged periods to stimulate fat burning.
 Sometimes despite regular physical activity and healthy eating, many people are unable to lose belly fat, and this is where other treatments can be effective for getting rid of belly fat permanently.